woq-blended/woq.github.io/projects/blended/GettingStarted.md

 ## Starting the sample container

-Navigate to __de.woq.osgi.java.karaf.central/target__.
+Navigate to __blended-karaf-central/target__.
 Depending on your environment either unpack the zip- or tar.gz-archive.
-Then navigate into the extracted directory and start zour container with
+Then navigate into the extracted directory and start your container with

 {% highlight bash %}
 ./bin/karaf